Fallen

 And then a skylight opened for each of us.

-Fallen is available from The Gallery Press and good bookshops and was officially launched in Wexford and Dublin in November 2025.
+Fallen is available from The Gallery Press and good bookshops.

-An Australian/New Zealand edition of Fallen is also available from Sydney-based poetry publisher Pitt Street Poetry and from poetry-loving bookshops.
+The Australian/New Zealand edition of Fallen was published by Sydney-based poetry publisher Pitt Street Poetry and is available from the publisher and from poetry-loving bookshops.

 Fallen in the media